vzubarieva/My-recipe-book-capstone/README.md

 2:40 pm - 5.00 pm - Brainstorming and plan my research
-5:30 pm - 6.00 pm - watched video "How to Connect Firebase With React Application"
+5:30 pm - 6.00 pm - watched video "How to Connect Firebase With React Application" 6:00 pm - 6.30 pm - created an account at firebase.google.com and create react app